 Make Content Accessible

-Marketers can spend hours or days making sure that content is perfect before they publish it and make it visible online.
-This is exactly why is important that all of that content is available to anyone searching for it.
+Marketers can spend hours or days making sure that content is perfect before publishing it and making it visible online.
+This is exactly why all of that content must be available to anyone searching for it.
 Optimize your content and help your sales team gain more leads by entertaining the idea of SEO.

-Search Engine Optimization is a fantastic way of making sure that your content ranks where it deserves to – faster.
+Search Engine Optimization is a fantastic way of ensuring that your content ranks where it deserves to – faster.
 At this point, you should consider meeting with your content developer.

-Thank you for reading so far – we hope this helps you implement the most effective sales enablement strategy possible.
-For more information about sales enablement you can visit our blog.
+Thank you for reading.
+We hope this helps you implement the most effective sales enablement strategy possible.
+For more information about sales enablement, you can visit our other blogs on this subject.